 Real Estate documentation

-For bankruptcy cases filed in the Detroit Michigan bankruptcy court, the Detroit chapter 7 trustees will want to look at generally four types of documents related to real estate.
+For bankruptcy cases filed in the Detroit Michigan bankruptcy court, the Detroit Chapter 7 Bankruptcy Trustees will want to look at generally four types of documents related to real estate.
+These documents must be provided to your assigned Trustee generally one week before your bankruptcy hearing date also called the Section 341 Meeting of Creditors.
 If you own real estate including your home, vacant land, commercial buildings, cottages, cabins etc. inside or out of Michigan, the trustee will want generally four kinds of documents related to that property.

 Recent Mortgage Balance Statement